 talk, conversation, gossip, chatter, chitter-chatter, heart-to-heart, tête-à-tête, powwow, blether, blather; conference, discussion, dialogue, exchange; Indian addaScottish & Northern English • informal crackAustralian • informal convo• formal confabulation• rare colloquy

 - There have been many similar wine-fuelled conversations, conspiratorial chats over coffee, or long-winded email dialogues.

 - How do they like to communicate - by e-mail, voicemail or an informal chat when you drop by their office?

 - Last week you were having cosy, informal chats in their office, now you're getting the brush-off whenever you try to instigate a meeting.

-- 1.1The online exchange of messages in real time with one or more simultaneous users of a computer network: join me for a live online chat Wednesday at 1400 hoursMore example sentences
+- 1.1The online exchange of messages in real time with one or more simultaneous users of a computer network: online chat has been widely accepted by average Internet users [count noun]: you can have four simultaneous chats online at onceMore example sentences

 - Unlike e-mail, which can cost up to 85% less than a phone call, chat doesn't save much.

 - MSN Messenger 4.7 (which comes standard with Windows XP) does not log chats.